state-of-the-art/BlendNet/README.md

 For example: To work with GCP and properly run the instances - you need a fresh `google cloud sdk`:
 * Command `gcloud init` will allow to initialize the configuration the first time
-* Comamnd `gcloud compute regions list` will show the available regions
+* Command `gcloud compute regions list` will show the available regions
 * Command `gcloud config set compute/region us-central1` will set the region to "us-central1"
-* Comamnd `gcloud compute zones list` will show the available regions
+* Command `gcloud compute zones list` will show the available regions
 * Command `gcloud config set compute/zone us-central1-f` will set the zone to "us-central1-f"
-* Command `gcloud info` should print out where sdk is installed
+* Command `gcloud info` should print out where SDK is installed
 * Command `gcloud auth list` should show the currently selected account
 * Command `gcloud compute instances create test-instance` should actually create a new instance (you can check that using google cloud web console at https://console.cloud.google.com/compute/instances)